ShuoCCA/final/README.md

 I want to use a remote control to control a small car to move(2 cd motors inside the car).
 The car can move right, left, come and back.
 The rgb jumbo can repercent the function and request.

-for another board, there's a distance sensor, it's connected to processing and covert the value to the graphic things.

 Part lists and how to archive the goal: